arindamsinha12/python-scripts/README.md

 and (b) recursive CTE.
 Both methods should work in most modern databases though the START WITH...CONNECT BY is not supported in all databases.

-Table used for this example is this [sample dataset](https://github.com/arindamsinha12/scripts/blob/main/data/employee_dataset.csv)
+Table used for this example is this [employee_dataset.csv](https://github.com/arindamsinha12/scripts/blob/main/data/employee_dataset.csv)